 - The Washington Times - Monday, February 16, 2026

-Senate Republicans have enough support in their ranks to pass a voter ID bill, but to do it, they likely need to resort to an old-fashioned talking filibuster to break Democrats’ blockade.
+Senate Republicans have enough support in their ranks to pass a voter ID bill, but to break a Democratic blockade, they likely need to resort to an old-fashioned talking filibuster.

-The talking filibuster has largely gathered dust since the 1960s, when it was used during legislative debate over landmark laws, such as the Civil Rights Act, the Voting Rights Act and the Fair Housing Act.
+The talking filibuster has largely gathered dust since the 1960s, when it was used during debate on landmark legislation, such as the Civil Rights Act, the Voting Rights Act and the Fair Housing Act.

-If Republicans choose to brush off the tool, they have a shot at passing the SAVE America Act — a bill to require proof of citizenship to register to vote and a picture ID to cast a ballot — with a simple majority vote.
+Brushing off the tool would give Republicans a shot at passing the SAVE America Act, which requires proof of citizenship to register to vote and a photo ID to cast a ballot, with a simple majority vote.

-“It works great in movies,” said Sen. Roger Wicker, Mississippi Republican.
+“It works great in movies,” said Sen. Roger F. Wicker, Mississippi Republican.

 Mr. Wicker was referring to “Mr. Smith Goes to Washington,” the 1939 film in which the title character talks on the Senate floor for 23 hours to make a point about corruption.
 His filibuster prompts a fellow senator to make a public confession.

-In practice, exercising the talking filibuster is much more complicated than the film makes it look, especially when done as part of a debate over a bill.
+In practice, exercising the talking filibuster is much more complicated, especially in a debate over a bill.

-Each senator is allowed two speeches apiece on the bill, but they also get up to two speeches for every motion or amendment that is brought up during the debate — and there would be no limit to those under the current rules.
+Each senator is allowed two speeches on the bill, but they also get up to two speeches for every motion or amendment brought up during the debate.
+Current rules do not limit those.

 Advertisement